+In November, 2016, the Company launched iVideo Greetings, a new app to easily create and send professional quality, personal video e-greeting cards.
 The greeting card industry is a multibillion-dollar industry worldwide that is just beginning to evolve into the digital world. iVideo Greetings offers a compelling experience as users worldwide make this shift.
 In September, 2017, the Company launched iVideo Greetings for iMessage.
-The new app extension lets users create and send iVideo greetings while texting others inside the iMessage app.
+This app extension lets users create and send iVideo greetings while texting others inside the iMessage app.
 Delivery is immediate, cross platform and a seamless experience from within iMessage.
-The growth of demand for application extensions for messaging applications has been explosive, and iVideo Greetings is the first application extension of its kind on the iMessage platform.
-When Apple launches its ApplePayTM Cash for peer-to-peer payments, users will be able to send ApplePay Cash to a recipient, and then send an iVideo Greeting, to deliver a unique, complete gift giving solution within iMessage.
+The growth of demand for application extensions for messaging applications has been explosive, and iVideo Greetings was the first application extension of its kind on the iMessage platform.